Skip to content

 Answer: About 8 minutes and 20 seconds.
 Light travels at about 300,000 km per second, and the sun is about 150 million km away.

-Why it stumps people: When you look at the sun, you’re seeing it as it was 8 minutes ago.
-That’s the closest thing to time travel most kids will ever do.
+Bonus fact worth stealing: Look at the sun and you’re seeing it as it was 8 minutes ago.
+That’s the closest a kid gets to time travel without a movie.

 29. Who was the first person on the Moon?
 (Hard)